 The most important support for your learning must start in the classroom.
 We will try our best to make the teaching and learning in your lessons right for you.
 If you do have individual learning needs, we will provide your teachers with a list of strategies to help plan for your individual needs.
 For most students, having a teacher that understands and plans for your needs is all that is needed to help you get back on track and continue to make progress.
 In some cases, further support may be needed.
 This could be in the form of a smaller class with access to a Learning Support Assistant (LSA), some small group work focused on reading or some time in our provision called Breakthrough.

 How will I be involved in planning for my needs?

 There will be three scheduled opportunities where you get to discuss your learning needs with a teacher or mentor.
 This will then feed into your teacher strategy sheet so that your teachers continue to learn about you and how you feel about learning.
 However, if you feel that you would like to discuss your learning needs at any time, please ask your tutor to arrange a meeting for you with the Special Educational Needs and Disabilities Co-ordinator (SENDCo) to discuss your needs.
-Alternatively, you can go to Breakthrough and ask to speak to the Special Needs and Disabilities Co-ordinator (SENDCo) yourself.
+Alternatively, you can ask to speak to the Special Needs and Disabilities Co-ordinator (SENDCo) yourself.

 Who will tell me what I can do to help myself and be more independent?